alphagov/govuk_publishing_components/docs/javascript-modules.md

 #### Include Jasmine specs

-Modules should have their own tests, whether they’re being included with the toolkit or are app specific.
+Modules should have their own tests, whether they’re being included with the GOV.UK Publishing Components or are app specific.